jdoleary/Spellmasons/docs/old/TasksBackburner.md

+- If all enemies are deleted, no portal spawns
 - see `// TODO does this cause an issue on headless?` in priest.ts
 - how to show how much damage a queued spell will do
 - cooldown instead of mana multiplier scaling